 At first nothing seemed to happen.
-All remained normal as they continued to sit there, stares from outside looking in.
+All remained normal as they continued to sit there while the people continued to glance at them with curiosity.
 The only difference was shown in her wildly glowing eyes and drastically different expression, which soon became shock.

 “Wow!” she exclaimed softly and surprised both Lakshman and his mother by her reaction.

 “What happened?”
 Lakshmi asked anxiously while Lakshman blinked at her in surprise.

 Sumara said nothing for a few seconds as she clutched her head and remained silent before she looked Lakshmi straight in the eye and said, “How is your son still active like this?”